raltech/RCCRBNI/README.md

 New Magnitude Cosine Similarity:  182.17056389141385
 ```

+### 2022-11-04-2 dataset
-- Running Epsilon Greedy for 50000 iteration on 2022-11-04-2 dataset, then act greedy according to the produced Q
+Running Epsilon Greedy for 50000 iteration, then act greedy according to the produced Q
 ```
 Number of non-zero entries: 1525